This event has been and gone.

 We are an award winning, ambitious non-profit, theatre & film production team, with our own actors agency, from the beautiful fishing port of Brixham; Devon (in South West England).
 The South Devon Players is a team of dedicated, career-orientated performers, of all ages, who are working on creating careers in theatre and film.
 We always welcome new members, who share our ethos, and who, regardless of previous experience, want to join a lively, friendly, hardworking team of performers, hone old skills & develop new ones, and create high quality new stage and film productions.
 We perform theatre shows in Brixham, around Torbay, and South Devon, based on historical events, classical stories and mythology.
 We also make period drama films and web-series productions, around Devon and Cornwall, which has become a large percentage of our annual projects.
 We run a casting agency for experienced, vetted, local actors as well, as a service to people in the local area.
 This is fee-free .
 Any funds raised by the agency service go back into our productions and projects.
 The South Devon Players was founded in late 2005 by two Brixham-based performers who were seeking performance opportunities in the Southwest, and performed our first production in the summer of 2006.
 Since then we have gone from strength to strength, and are now growing rapidly, with awards won and a rapidly increasing member and audience base.

-See The South Devon Players Theatre & Film Company tour dates
+See 2 tour dates featuring The South Devon Players Theatre & Film Company

 - Erme Court